What should I do about PFAS in my water?

 What if I have a private water well?

 Neither the EPA nor the state regulates private water wells.
 That means the 1.7 million Wisconsinites who use them bear responsibility for testing and treating their own water for PFAS or other contaminants.
-The Department of Natural Resources offers general recommendations for well testing here.
+The DNR offers general recommendations for well testing here.
 Many laboratories can test water for PFAS for a fee.

 How can I treat my water?